History of trigonometry: European renaissance

+Modern

 The Opus palatinum de triangulis of Georg Joachim Rheticus, a student of Copernicus, was probably the first in Europe to define trigonometric functions directly in terms of right triangles instead of circles, with tables for all six trigonometric functions; this work was finished by Rheticus' student Valentin Otho in 1596.

 In the 17th century, Isaac Newton and James Stirling developed the general Newton–Stirling interpolation formula for trigonometric functions.

 In the 18th century, Leonhard Euler's Introduction in analysin infinitorum (1748) was mostly responsible for establishing the analytic treatment of trigonometric functions in Europe, deriving their infinite series and presenting "Euler's formula" eix = cos x + i sin x.
 Euler used the near-modern abbreviations sin., cos., tang., cot., sec., and cosec.
 Prior to this, Roger Cotes had computed the derivative of sine in his Harmonia Mensurarum (1722).

 Also in the 18th century, Brook Taylor defined the general Taylor series and gave the series expansions and approximations for all six trigonometric functions.
 The works of James Gregory in the 17th century and Colin Maclaurin in the 18th century were also very influential in the development of trigonometric series.

+In the 19th century, Joseph Fourier discovered the Fourier series during his attempts to find solutions to the heat equation, paving the way for Fourier and harmonic analysis.